Call to order: 01352 757777

 Safety data: Sel-Plex has been specifically tested.
 Published toxicology work reports high LD50 values and established NOAELs, supporting safety when used correctly [15].

-• Around 67% of hay samples analysed fell below 0.1 ppm selenium, a commonly cited minimum requirement level
+fall below 0.1 ppm selenium, the commonly cited minimum requirement

-Most hay-based diets in the UK are unlikely to meet selenium requirements without supplementation, while grass cannot be relied upon to consistently provide adequate selenium due to its variability.
+In practical terms, most hay-based UK diets are unlikely to meet selenium requirements without supplementation, and grass is too variable to be relied on to provide enough on its own.

 References